Man kills 3 children, 1 other, himself at California church - NewsBreak

 Man kills 3 children, 1 other, himself at California church

-SACRAMENTO, Calif. — (AP) — A man shot and killed his three children, their chaperone and himself during a supervised visit with the kids Monday at a church in Sacramento, California, authorities said.
+SACRAMENTO, Calif.
+(AP) — A man shot and killed his three children, one other person and himself at a church in Sacramento, California, on Monday, authorities said.

 Deputies responding to reports of gunfire around 5 p.m. found five people dead, including the shooter, at the church in the Arden-Arcade neighborhood, said Sgt.
 Rod Grassmann with the Sacramento County Sheriff’s Office.